 Note that not all salt and vinegar-flavored chips are made equally.
 Many of the available brands contain very few ingredients, but it is still unknown what they are.

 There could be additives in there that can harm your dog.
 It’s best for dog owners to avoid vinegar and any salty snack that contain ingredients you aren’t familiar with.

 Salt Vs. Vinegar:

-On the other hand, malt vinegar is good for dogs because it helps digestion and even prevents or cures yeast infections.
-It also contains digestive enzymes which aid your dog’s stomach by breaking down food particles.
+On the other hand, vinegar is claimed to be good for dogs because it helps digestion and even prevents or cures yeast infections.
+There is little evidence supporting this claim.
+Excessive vinegar can cause gastric acid build up or an upset stomach.

-There are cases of certain breeds (most notable dachshunds) being more sensitive to vinegar than others, so always exercise caution when giving your sour dog treats containing white vinegar.
+There are cases of dogs being more sensitive to vinegar than others, so always exercise caution when giving your dog treats containing white vinegar.
 Some dogs will also find vinegar very off putting and may decline the snack altogether.

-It is important to remember that salt poisoning does exist for dogs, albeit very rare.
-Sodium ion poisoning occurs when dogs eat large amounts of table salt (sodium chloride).
+It is important to remember that salt toxicity does exist for dogs, albeit very rare.
+Sodium toxicity occurs when dogs eat large amounts of table salt (sodium chloride) or road salt.

 Which vinegar is better for my dog?

 Vinegar is usually made from dilute acetic acid.
 The type of vinegar you use for cooking is usually diluted with water, which reduces its strength and therefore lowers the risk of your dog ingesting too much acetic acid.